 If you keep fusel oil recovered from the distillation of materials entered to IP in the community, it may be chargeable with Customs Duty.

-Fusel oil used as a heating fuel isn’t subject to Excise Duty.
-Please see Excise Notice 179: motor and heating fuels - general information and accounting for Excise Duty and VAT.
+Fusel oil used as a heating fuel is not subject to Excise Duty.
+Read Excise Notice 179: motor and heating fuels - general information and accounting for Excise Duty and VAT for more information.

 9. Accounting for spirits and warehouse vat